22 Easiest Dogs To Potty Train - iHeartDogs.com

 Shutterstock

 Bernese Mountain Dogs make great family dogs.
 Not only are they adorable, but they’re also happy and well-behaved.
 They’re more clever than they seem, and they always want to ensure that they make their humans proud.
-They’re a popular breed because they quickly pick up on new rules and commands, including potty training.
+They’re popular because they quickly pick up on new rules and commands, including potty training.

 The Potty Training Legends

-best weight loss supplements for Maltese
+best weight loss supplements for Maltese Shutterstock

 Training a dog takes time, and it won’t happen overnight.
 You must remain consistent with your methods and be patient to let your pup figure things out.
 Dogs can’t learn where to do their business without proper guidance, and that’s where you come in.
 Choosing one of the easiest dogs to potty train can make the process smoother, but putting in the work is still essential.
 With dedication, consistency, and positive reinforcement, your dog will soon master the art of potty training.